lunatite/starbreak-reverse-engineering/1-bypass-idle-check.md

 ## 2. Analyzing the Idle Check Function

-To make this function easier to understand without examining the assembly code directly, you can use the Hey Rays Decompiler to convert the assembly code into a pseudo-code.
+To make this function easier to understand without examining the assembly code directly, you can use the Hex Rays Decompiler to convert the assembly code into a pseudo-code.
 Press ``Alt + F5`` to perform the decompilation.

 ```c
 void __thiscall GameClient::updateIdleKick(GameClient *const this, int dt)